the-vtex-files/the-vtex-files.github.io/the-sand-mines.md

 subliminal stimuli
 DIA(Defense Intelligence Agency) to CIA<was that in red plenty

 after work he goes straight to the casino (capital vitalism, hypercapitalism) to spend the tokens he earned.
 he talked with Clark Carson about the event to come, but then the event just killed space-time? (that was a twilight encounter)

-what if in the end they discover that they arent on vtex but on earth, like this book where they thougth they are on a mission to mars, but then they just in a capsule?

-charlie tries it with magnetism, compass etc, that could be next episode, kind of looking at her journey.

-first encounter at the end between C and J.